Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 I've thought about it.

-It's just you know, a lot different, but maybe I'll try it one day.
+It's just, you know, a lot different, but maybe I'll try it one day.

 I go back two weeks ago, right?

-You know, it's he's working on it, it's a little bit better than it was, but it's the same.
+It's a little bit better than it was, but it's the same.

 So this dude's been telling the same routine every Tuesday night at Vulcan for 26 weeks, right?

-Like it's only funny the first time to me, you know.
+Like, it's only funny the first time to me, you know?

 Yeah, no, I agree.

-Uh that's that's the thing I was talking to because I was talking to Alex Stein about that, and he's like, Yeah, just telling the same jokes over and over.
+Uh, that's, that's the thing I was talking to, because I was talking to Alex Stein about that.

 I was like, dude, I know, man.

-Cause like I I realized that a while ago.
+I realized that a while ago.

 I was like, wait, they're telling the same jokes.

-You just maybe if you spend a year working on your routine and just tell the same jokes, you might be successful.
+And you just, maybe if you spend a year working on your routine and just tell the same jokes, you might be successful.

-Yeah, but then a lot of guys do that and they they burn out, like they forget how to write.
+But then a lot of guys do that and they burn out.

-Like uh Jerry Seinfeld had to like burn all of his notebooks because he wasn't writing any new material.
+Like Jerry Seinfeld had to like burn all of his notebooks because he wasn't writing any new material.

-He was just doing old shit over and over again, and he caught himself and he's like, I need to just reset, you know.
+He was just doing old shit over and over again and he caught himself and he's like, I need to just reset, you know?

 No, I agree, man.